 Vicente-Sánchez et al (2013) HINT1 protein cooperates with cannabinoid 1 receptor to negatively regulate glutamate NMDA receptor activity.
 Mol Brain 6 42 PMID: 24093505

 Do you know of a great paper that uses LY 320135 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for LY 320135

 There are currently no reviews for this product.
 Be the first to review LY 320135 and earn rewards!